Aetherinox/obsidian-gistr/README.md

 <br />

 ## Convert Note to Gist:
-This feature allows you to take notes currently in Obsidian and convert them over to gists which will be hosted on services like Github.
+This feature allows you to take notes in your Obsidian vault and upload them as gists to Github or Opengist.

 <br />

-After writing your note in Obsidian, right-click anywhere in your note and select **Save Gist** as either a public or secret note.
+After writing your note in Obsidian, right-click anywhere in your note and select **Save Gist**, then choose the type: `public` or `secret`.

 <br />

-If you have a note as an existing gist saved, Gistr will confirm you wanting to save your gist by listing it in the suggestion box.
-Click the note name to push your changes.
+If you have already uploaded an Obsidian note as a gist, you can update the gist right from Obsidian.
+Either manually save, or allow the plugint o automatically update your gist every x minutes (can be changed in the plugin settings).

 <br />